 Build a modern customer service system with the HubSpot Service Hub

-For many, the importance of B2B customer service is old news, but in a time when sales and marketing professionals are feeling the pressure to grow traffic and win deals, it can be easy to undervalue your current customers.
+For many, the importance of B2B customer service strategies is old news, but in a time when sales and marketing people are feeling the pressure to grow traffic and close deals, it's easy to undervalue your current customers.
 The numbers in your CRM are more than just digits.
-We’re talking about real people with real needs, people who have taken the leap and invested in your products or services.
-It’s time we started taking better care of them.
+You're selling to real people with real needs, people who have taken the leap and invested in your products or services.
+How could you better serve them?